 Mobile technology no longer requires purpose-made gadgets, as smartphones will do just fine with the added advantage of uploading information into the main system online.
 Functions such as barcode reading, videos, pictures, and messages are easily performed by smartphones optimizing supply chain operations at very little cost.

 The whole concept of big data is to improve efficiency and especially real-time intervention along the supply chain.
 Adding mobile technology makes it easy to track shipments with precision using devices with GPS linked to the central system over the internet.
 Drivers can map shorter or less congested routes to make timely delivery.

 Asset tracking and warehouse management are made easier through the use of smartphones and tablets.
 Field and warehouse staff can file reports on these devices without the inconvenience of leaving their workstations for meetings with management.

 Managing supplier inventory

 When you are a global enterprise spanning multiple markets, you need standard procedures to harmonize supplier inventory management.
+You can use purchase order management and procurement solutions to take the hassle out of the involved processes.
 Without a standard format, the reconciliation of these channels will pose a challenge at headquarters stifling growth and causing losses.